CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/PLANNING.md

 - **Code Documentation**
   - Use Sphinx to generate API documentation
-  - Provide detailed explanations for each module, class, and method
+  - Provide detailed explanations for each files, module, class, and method
   - Include usage examples and notes

 - **User Documentation**